— THIS CHAPTER HAS BEEN EDITED ON 03/13/14 —

 A/N: BEFORE YOU READ!
 I know there are LOTS of mistakes in this story and I have only sort of edited this chapter — there's still lots of stuff I want to change, though— but for now, I've fixed her age in THIS CHAPTER ONLY.
 I will go back to editing OTHER CHAPTERS some other time, but for those of you confused about the characters' age:

-Erin issixteen, and in grade 11, because her birthday is in November.
+Erin is sixteen, a junior, because her birthday is in November.

-Tyler is seventeen, because his birthday's in June (he'll turn eighteen then), and he's in grade 12.
+Tyler is seventeen, because his birthday's in June (he'll turn eighteen then), and he's a senior.

 Sorry again!
 Continue on!

 - OOO -

 I held up a hand to stop my best friend, Charley Thomson, from continuing.
 She raised her perfectly plucked eyebrows as if to challenge me.
 "Oh, is this what I think it is?
 Is this the day that the almighty Erin Sanders refuses to accept a dare?"